flarum-lang/french/README.md

 ## Contributing

 Thank you a lot to wish to contribute.
 It means a lot.
-Enjoying the localization is already a huge support.

-Best other ways to contribute are:
+Using and enjoying the localization is already a huge support.
+Best other ways to contribute are, among other things:

 - Star on GitHub.
 Because if you use it and like it, you can at least be a stargazer!
 - Follow on GitHub.
 You'll be notified in real time of all changes.
 No more misses!
 - Open [issues] (https://github.com/maelsoucaze/flarum/issues) on GitHub.
 Because the localization will be better with your feedbacks!
 - Open pull requests on GitHub.
-Submit directly fixes and improvements.
-You'll be listed as [contributor] (https://github.com/maelsoucaze/flarum/graphs/contributors)!
+Submit fixes and improvements and be listed as [contributor] (https://github.com/maelsoucaze/flarum/graphs/contributors)!
-- Post a message [on the discussion concerning the extension] (http://discuss.flarum.org/d/615-french-extension-to-localize-flarum-and-its-extensions) on the Flarum forum.
-Nope, please avoid *omelette du fromage*.
+- [Join the discussion about the extension] (http://discuss.flarum.org/d/615-french-extension-to-localize-flarum-and-its-extensions) on the Flarum community.
 - [Follow me on Twitter] (https://twitter.com/maelsoucaze).
-Show me your support and discuss with me.
-Promise, I don't spam food pictures.
+Promise, I don't spam pictures of kittens and puppies (too much).